finsberg/contracting-cylinder/report/report.md

     template: curvenote
     output: report.tex
 ---
-# Introduction
-We would like to implement a simple contracting cylinder

-# Methods

 ## Domain

 We consider a cylindrical domain $\Omega(r, a) = \omega(r) \times [-a, a]$ with